-David W.J.
+David W.I.
 McGirr

 Mr. McGirr has served as a member of our Board since November 2015.
-Mr. McGirr serves as a director of Arsanis, Inc., a clinical-stage biopharmaceutical company focused on applying monoclonal antibody immunotherapies to address serious infectious diseases, Menlo Therapeutics, Inc., a late-stage biopharmaceutical company focused on an NK-1 receptor antagonist for the treatment of pruritus and for refractory chronic cough, and Insmed Incorporated, a pharmaceutical company devoted to the treatment of rare diseases.
-From March 2013 until June 2014, Mr. McGirr was Senior Advisor to the chief executive officer of Cubist Pharmaceuticals and from November 2002 to March 2013, Mr. McGirr was Senior Vice President and Chief Financial Officer of Cubist.
+Mr. McGirr serves as a director of X4 Pharmaceuticals, Inc., a clinical-stage biopharmaceutical company focused on the discovery and development of novel therapeutics designed to improve immune cell trafficking to treat rare diseases and cancer, Menlo Therapeutics, Inc., a late-stage biopharmaceutical company focused on an NK-1 receptor antagonist for the treatment of pruritus, and Insmed Incorporated, a pharmaceutical company devoted to the treatment of rare diseases.
+From March 2013 until June 2014, Mr. McGirr was Senior Advisor to the chief executive officer of Cubist Pharmaceuticals, or Cubist, and from November 2002 to March 2013, Mr. McGirr was Senior Vice President and Chief Financial Officer of Cubist.
 Prior to joining Cubist in 2002, Mr. McGirr was the President and Chief Operating Officer of Hippo Inc., an internet technology, venture-financed company.
-Mr. McGirr served as a member of Hippo's board of directors from 1999 to 2003.
+Mr. McGirr served as a member of Hippo Inc.'s board of directors from 1999 to 2003.
 From 1996 to 1999, he was the President of GAB Robins North America, Inc., a risk management company, serving also as Chief Executive Officer from 1997 to 1999.
 Mr. McGirr was a private equity investor from 1995 to 1996.
 From 1978 to 1995, Mr. McGirr served in various positions within the S.G.
 Warburg Group, ultimately as Chief Financial Officer, Chief Administrative Officer and Managing Director of S.G.
-Warburg & Co., Inc., a position he held from 1992 to 1995.
+Warburg & Co., Inc., a position he held from 1995 to 1995.
 Mr. McGirr received a B.Sc. in Civil Engineering from the University of Glasgow and received an M.B.A. from The Wharton School at the University of Pennsylvania.
 Mr. McGirr has been designated an audit committee financial expert as defined in applicable SEC rules.
-We believe that Mr. McGirr's senior-level executive experience in a variety of industries, including in the life sciences industry, provides him with the qualifications to serve as a director of our company.